Colusa Lions’ 3F Bike Ride expanded to day of festivities

 The Colusa Lions Club is gearing up to host the 13th annual Flat, Fast and Fun Century Bike Ride this Saturday and this year the club has teamed up with the city of Colusa to expand the longtime event into a day of festivities.

-Dave McGrath, founder of the 3F Century Ride, said so far this year rider participation is up from previous years, with 97 riders already signed up.
-According to McGrath, most of the participants this year are from the Sacramento and Bay areas, but in previous years the race has drawn visitors from all over the state.
+Dave McGarth, founder of the 3F Century Ride, said so far this year rider participation is up from previous years, with 97 riders already signed up.
+According to McGarth, most of the participants this year are from the Sacramento and Bay areas, but in previous years the race has drawn visitors from all over the state.

-“I think we should have 120 riders by ride day,” said McGrath.
+“I think we should have 120 riders by ride day,” said McGarth.
 “We always see some people registering on the morning of the ride.”

 Three routes will be offered during the ride: a 100-mile century, a 100K metric century which is 68 miles or a 38-mile ride.